Raagh/electron-phaser-webpack-boilerplate/README.md

 Simple boilerplate for creating html5 games using Phaser for Web and Destkop(through electron) with the latest web technologies.

--Phaser CE
+-Phaser CE.
--Webpack
+-Webpack.
--Electron
+-Electron.
--ES6(Eslint and Babel)
+-ES6(Eslint and Babel).